railroadmedia/ecommerce/README.md

 ```

 Update a discount criteria with the data sent on the request.

+Only users with 'update.discount.criteria' ability can update discount criteria.

 Throw 404 Not Found Exception if the discount criteria not exists in the database.